 Form 1098-T will contain the following information if applicable:

 Box 1 – The total payments received for qualified tuition and related expenses from all sources during the calendar year.
 This total is minus any reimbursements or refunds made during the calendar year that relate to those payments received during the same calendar year.

-Box 4 –Reimbursements or Refunds of qualified tuition and related expenses made during the calendar year that relate to payments received for qualified tuition and related expenses reported on a 1098-T for a prior tax year.
+Box 4 – Adjustments made for a Prior Year.
+Reimbursements or Refunds of qualified tuition and related expenses made during the calendar year that relate to payments received for qualified tuition and related expenses reported on a 1098-T for a prior tax year.

 Box 5 –Scholarships and grants administered and processed during the calendar year; there may be exceptions.

-Box 6 –Reductions in scholarships and grants made during the calendar year that were reported on a 1098-T for a prior tax year.
+Box 6 –Adjustments to Scholarships or Grants for a Prior Year.
+Reductions in scholarships and grants made during the calendar year that were reported on a 1098-T for a prior tax year.

-Box 7– This box is checked if payments received for qualified tuition and related expenses reported for 2018 relate to an academic period that begins in January through March of 2019(the next calendar year).
+Box 7– This box is checked if payments received for qualified tuition and related expenses reported for 2021 relate to an academic period that begins in January through March of 2022.

 Box 9–This box is checked if the student was a graduate student enrolled in a program or programs leading to a graduate-level degree, graduate-level certificate, or other recognized graduate-level educational credential.

 Box 10–For insurers that issued Insurance Contract Reimbursements or Refunds of qualified tuition and related expenses that were made to the student.